Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

 \subsection{Step 4: MMP in the pseudo-effective case}

-Next, we note that projective terminalizations of log pairs can be constructed.
+Next, we note that projective terminalizations of klt pairs can be constructed.
 This is used in the proof of termination below.

 \begin{proposition} Let $(X,B)$ be a three-dimensional quasi-projective klt pair with $\bR$-boundary over $R$ as in \autoref{MMP_setting} where additionally the residue fields of $R$ do not have characteristic $2$, $3$ or $5$.
-Then there exists a projective birational morphism $g \colon Y \to X$ and a terminal pair $(Y,B_Y)$ such that $K_Y+B_Y = g^*(K_X+B)$. \end{proposition} \begin{proof} We can consider a projective log resolution of singularities $g \colon Y \to X$.
-Run a $(K_Y + g^{-1}_*B)$-MMP over $X$ (the cone theorem by \autoref{thm:keel_cone}, contractions exist by \autoref{cor:bir-contraction}, and flips exist by \autoref{thm:full_flips}).
-This MMP preserves terminality and it terminates by the standard argument using Shokurov's different (cf.\ \cite[Proof of 6.17]{KollarMori}).
-Its output is the terminalization of $X$. \end{proof}
+Then there exists a projective birational morphism $g \colon Y \to X$ and a terminal pair $(Y,B_Y)$ such that $K_Y+B_Y = g^*(K_X+B)$. \end{proposition}

+\begin{proof} By \cite[Proposition 2.36]{KollarMori} there are only finitely many divisors over $X$ with log discrepancy at most 1.
+Therefore by \cite[Lemma 2.45]{KollarMori} and \autoref{proj-resolutions} we may find a projective log resolution $g\colon Y\to X$ of $(X,B)$ which extracts all divisors of log discrepancy at most $1$ with respect to $(X,B)$.
+Define

+where $E$ and $F$ {are effective $\bR$-divisors with no common prime divisors in their support,} and $B_Y$ is the strict transform of $B$.
+By repeatedly blowing up strata of $(Y,B_Y+E)$ we may assume that the irreducible components of $\Supp (B_Y + E)$ do not meet.
+If we replace $Y, F$ and $E$ by the result of this process, all new exceptional components will be added to $F$.
+As a result we may assume that the irreducible components of {$\Supp(B_Y + E)$} are disjoint and hence that $(Y, B_Y+E)$ is terminal.